 Note that the Primary Text Frame option is the default when the intent of a new document is switched to Web or Digital Publishing, as the flexibility of Primary Text Frames lends itself to creating alternate layouts.

 So try creating a document with a Primary Text Frame, create different master pages, and then apply them after text has been flowed.
 You’ll be pleased with how easy Adobe has made this process!

-For InDesign tips and information regarding industry updates, visit our blog and sign up for our newsletters.
-Want to learn even more and become an InDesign or AEM Mobile expert?
+For InDesign tips and information regarding industry updates, visit our blog and sign up for our informative newsletters.
+Want to learn even more?
 Check out all our best-selling handbooks, apps, and our new e-book: Building Apps with Adobe Experience Manager Mobile, available on Amazon.